romeerez/orchid-orm/packages/docs/src/guide/columns-validation-methods.md

 ## to

-Similar to `.preprocess` function of Zod, it allows to transform one type to another.
+Similar to the `.preprocess` function of Zod, it allows the transformation of one type to another.
 The column last type is counted as the type of the column.

 ```ts
 class SomeModel extends Model {